floh22/LeagueBroadcast/README.md

   -  Champ Select data included to support a port of [RCVolus Pick/Ban](https://github.com/RCVolus/lol-pick-ban-ui)
   -  Champ Select delay support added!
 No more waiting between champ select and ingame.
 Champ select is delayed by a configurable amount to reduce the wait

+- If League is not installed at the default location, add the folder which contains the "Riot Games" Folder to **Config/Component.json -> LeagueInstall**.
+This is a comma separated list which determines where LB will look for League.
+This is needed for the LiveEvents API.

-- Because League Broadcast (Essence) uses Memory Reading to gather information, it will not properly work without the proper memory offsets for each patch.
+- Because League Broadcast (Essence) uses Memory Reading to gather information, it will not properly work without the correct memory offsets for each patch.
 Offsets will be updated in this repo, please feel free to reach out here if they have not.
-You should not have to do anything after a patch as offsets will be updated automatically when available.
+You should not have to do anything after a patch as offsets will be updated automatically when available, __it can however take around 24 hours or longer!__.
 You may also set your own offset repo location in configuration if/when this repo stops including updated offsets.